Resistance Band Exercises: The 8 Essentials and 7 Key Benefits

 Flawless Movement: Simultaneously hinge at your hips and flex your knees, rising to an upright position.
 Throughout the ascent, ensure the bar remains close to your body.
 Focus intently on maintaining correct form and a straight back during the entire exercise.

-SmartWorkout Advantage: The bar can handle weights up to 200 KG, enabling robust loading for this exercise.
+SmartWorkout Advantage: The resistance bar can handle weights up to 200 KG, enabling robust loading for this exercise.
 Additionally, our bands are optimally sized for looping, allowing you to customize their length and experience immediate resistance from the very start of the exercise.

 High Pulley Crunches with Fitness Bands